 It was the early 80’s when, as a mother of two preteens, I enrolled in NY Restaurant School.
-There I discovered that my interest in food was a passion.
+It was there that I discovered my interest in food was a true passion.
 I was not yet vegan then, but I am certain that my schooling in traditional technique informed and improved the vegan desserts I would go on to create.
 One of my favorite recipes pre-vegan was mushroom meringues, but they were made using egg whites, so after I went vegan I never made those cookies again – until a few months ago, when I tried aquababa (bean liquid) meringue.
-I was astonished as I watched the bean water and sugar expand into a stiff and glossy and delicious merengue.
+I was astonished as I watched the bean water and sugar expand into a stiff and glossy and delicious meringue.

 Thank you to KitchenAid for making an excellent, reliable mixer.
 Thank you to Joël Roessel, the French tenor credited with the first blog post about vegetable foams.
 Goose Wohlt expanded upon and popularized the discovery, which he named aquafaba (bean water).
 For everything aquabafa, check out the aquafaba website and the FB community Vegan Meringue – Hits and Misses.

 I piped more vegan meringue onto fresh berry tarts and then used my Torch to burn the meringue.
 Think toasted marshmallows!
 I would love to know if you are using aquafaba, and if so, what you make with it!
 Please share with us.